pkp/pkp-docs/contributing/en/create-and-edit.md

 In this final page, you also have the option to create your pull request or create a draft pull request.
 A pull request indicates that you have completed your changes and lets the PKP team members know to review your changes.
 Meanwhile, a draft pull request allows you to continue to make changes.

-*If you are a member of the PKP team, you’ll see the ability to commit directly to the master branch*.
+*If you are a member of the PKP team, you’ll see the ability to commit directly to the main branch*.
 It’s important to note that these changes are immediate, but they are also unreviewed.
-Please do not commit directly to master.
+Please do not commit directly to main.
 We recommend that you always commit code via pull request.

 ## Save and Continue Edits to Branch